-In FY18, the central contracting team will continue to create additional electronic templates and modify existing templates to promote the contracting and procurement efforts, trainings and education available to vendors and agencies.
-This will include the creation of pre-recorded webinar or PowerPoint presentations that can be accessed in an on demand environment.
+In FY2019, the central contracting team continued to create additional electronic templates and modify existing templates to promote the contracting and procurement efforts, trainings and education available to vendors and agencies.
+This will include the creation of pre-recorded webinar or PowerPoint presentations that can be accessed in an on-demand environment.

-Through internal tracking of changes made to Agency templates, the Government Support Services team modified various agency use templates 14 times in FY17.
-An example to a template update planned for FY18 is a new template aimed at improving the procurement process of qualification based professional services; primarily focused on architectural and engineering procurement.
+Through internal tracking of changes made to Agency templates, the Government Support Services team modified various agency use templates six (6) times in CY2019.
+The changes vary from recommendations made by procurement counsel to changes as identified by the marketplace participants.